Invention is in Claire Massey’s blood.

 In 2010, Claire was back with another three-song EP, Hearts and Minds (2010).
 These tunes probed the topics of romantic commitment and freedom with a sure, sensitive touch.
 Once again, Claire proved herself a nuanced, expressive vocalist, capable of belting out a stirring rocker (“A Long Goodbye”) or a thoughtful midtempo track (“Wouldn’t It”) with equal conviction.
 “The EP is about balance or the lack of it,” she says.
 “In these songs, either the heart or the mind is in control – but you need them both working in unison to make choices for real happiness.
 I’m writing from personal experience, but I think it’s a theme that’s true for everyone.”

 In addition to her own projects, Claire enjoys working with a diverse array of outside collaborators.
-Of late, she’s performed and/or recorded as vocalist with the Chicago-area groups ‘ohana Dreamdance, Blitz FM, The Retro Girls, Chris Connelly, and the highly acclaimed Sons of the Silent Age (performing the music of David Bowie).
+Of late, she’s performed and/or recorded as vocalist with the Chicago-area groups ‘ohana Dreamdance, Blitz FM, The Retro Girls, Chris Connelly, The Ravines and the highly acclaimed Sons of the Silent Age (performing the music of David Bowie).
 She’s still looking for those “Eureka!” moments.
 It’s a family tradition.

 For more information about the band Tami Show, read Claire’s Gurl Whurls interview: http://www.gopha.net/whurls/tami/tami.html